ramujin/fastapi-rest-db/README.md

     uvicorn main:app --reload
     ```

-7. Note that there is a `main-pydantic.py` implementation as well.
+7. If you prefer, there is a `main-pydantic.py` implementation as well.
 Instead of using the `request` object directly, this example uses the helpful Pydantic models to reduce cognitive load, so feel free to check that one out as well.
 Usage is exactly the same!

     ```bash
     cd server